vais/restart/README.md

 `gem install restart`

-## Windows Installation

-The process of installing this gem involves building native extensions because of its dependency on the [listen](https://rubygems.org/gems/listen) gem.
-If you have not already installed [DevKit](http://rubyinstaller.org/add-ons/devkit/) from [RubyInstaller.org](http://rubyinstaller.org), you will need to get it installed and working on your system before installing any gems that depend on building native extensions.
-To get started, [download DevKit](http://rubyinstaller.org/downloads/), and follow [these step-by-step installation instructions](https://github.com/oneclick/rubyinstaller/wiki/Development-Kit).

-Once DevKit is installed and working, you are ready to install this gem:

-`gem install restart`

-It is _highly recommended_ that you also install the [wdm](https://rubygems.org/gems/wdm) gem, which enables [listen](https://rubygems.org/gems/listen) to receive filesystem event notifications from Windows instead of polling the filesystem for changes (you DO NOT want to use polling):
+It is _highly recommended_ that you also install the [wdm](https://rubygems.org/gems/wdm) gem, which enables [listen](https://rubygems.org/gems/listen) to receive filesystem event notifications from Windows instead of polling the filesystem for changes:

 `gem install wdm`

-That's all - you should now be able to start using the `restart` command.

 ## Usage